pietschy/traceur-rails/README.md

 ## Rails Asset Pipeline

 `traceur` and `traceur-runtime` can be loaded through the asset pipeline in `application.js`. `traceur` can be used to compile traceur javascript on the client side, the `traceur-runtime` is required to run traceur compiled code.
-The `traceur-runtime` is include in `traceur` so there is no need to require both.
+The `traceur-runtime` is included in `traceur` so there is no need to require both.

 ```
 // application.js